Rectify: Season 4

 The fourth and final season received universal acclaim with a Metacritic rating of 99 out of 100 based on 11 reviews.
-It is the second-highest rated show on the site; the second season of Murphy Brown has a score of 100 out of 100 based on five reviews.
-Rotten Tomatoes gave the fourth season a 100% rating, based on 12 reviews with an average rating of 9.5 out of 10 and the critical consensus: "In its final season, Rectify endures as a vital and compelling drama, poignantly driven by a narrative that envelops its characters in complexity, humanity, and a bittersweet beauty."
+Rotten Tomatoes gave the fourth season a 100% rating, based on 20 reviews with an average rating of 9.6 out of 10 and the critical consensus: "In its final season, Rectify endures as a vital and compelling drama, poignantly driven by a narrative that envelops its characters in complexity, humanity, and a bittersweet beauty."
 Matt Roush of TV Guide called Rectify "One of TV's truest, finest and deepest dives into pure character drama."
 Malcolm Jones of The Daily Beast wrote that "Rectify is the best series I have ever seen on television.
 Not may be.
 Not might be.
 It just is."

 Damien Echols, who as one of the West Memphis 3 was convicted and served nearly two decades in prison before being released in part based on DNA evidence, wrote about the series in The Huffington Post: "Rectify is the story of a man who was sentenced to death for a crime he didn't commit, and spent 19 years on death row before getting out.
 Much like my own real life case, the local politicians refuse to admit he's innocent even after DNA testing points towards someone else.
 In fact, there was so much about this show that mirrored my own life I began to wonder how much of my story had crept into the script."
 And, "I can tell you from first hand experience that Rectify is a very realistic show."